metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/02-token-payment.md

 The Token Payment guard contains the following settings:

-- **Amount**: The amount of tokens to charge the payer.
+- **Amount**: The number of tokens to charge the payer.
-- **Token Mint**: The address of the mint account defining the SPL Token we want pay with.
+- **Token Mint**: The address of the mint account defining the SPL Token we want to pay with.
 - **Destination Associated Token Address (ATA)**: The address of the associated token account to send the tokens to.
-We can get this address by finding the Associated Token Address PDA using the **Token Mint** attribute and the address of any wallet that should received these tokens.
+We can get this address by finding the Associated Token Address PDA using the **Token Mint** attribute and the address of any wallet that should receive these tokens.

 <Accordion>
 <AccordionItem title="JS SDK" open={true}>